-Assault charges.
-“Assault” covers several offenses, including simple assault, aggravated assault, and domestic violence.
+“Assault” covers several offenses, including simple assault, and domestic violence.
 All of these crimes can result in harsh consequences.

 Fort Worth Criminal Defense Attorney FAQs

-What services can a Fort Worth criminal defense attorney provide?
+What services does a criminal defense attorney provide?

 Criminal defense lawyers can support you in several ways, such as:

 - Explain all possible defense options to fight charges against you.